 Meet the gorgeous Whitsundays, one of Australia’s classic summer holiday destinations.
 The islands around The Great Barrier Reef in Queensland are the perfect holiday destination, and you’re bound to have heard someone rave about how great Hamilton Island is!
 One of the best ways to explore this gorgeous part of Australia is on a boat, and sailing trips are a hugely popular attraction.
 There’s an array of sailing options to choose from: whether you want just a day on the water, or to stay several nights on a boat, there is surely a sailing holiday for you.

 Great Sandy Strait

-The Great Sandy Strait, located in between the Sunshine Coast and Bundaberg, between the mainland and Fraser Island is a gorgeous and picturesque area – perfect for sailing.
-The water is incredibly clear much like the Whitsundays and makes for a perfect environment to get out on a yacht and relax for the day.
+The Great Sandy Strait, located in between the Sunshine Coast and Bundaberg – between the mainland and Fraser Island – is a gorgeous and picturesque area, perfect for sailing.
+The water is incredibly clear, much like the Whitsundays, and makes for one of the most perfect places to get out on a yacht and relax for the day.
 The marine wildlife you can potentially come across in the Great Sandy Strait include whales, dugongs, dolphins and turtles, hence why the Strait is described as a marine sanctuary.

 Love exploring the outdoors?
 Then get ready to dive into the 12 best snorkelling spots around Australia.
 And for some island-hopping inspiration, be sure to add these 10 beautiful islands around Australia to your 2021 bucket list.

 We acknowledge the traditional owners of country throughout Australia and recognise their continuing connection to land, waters and culture.
 We pay our respects to their elders past, present and emerging.